-As many docking programs [37][38], we have shown that our framework is a successful tool to re-place correctly the ligand into the active site of the target receptor in a noncovalent manner.
-Furthermore, it is also able to predict accurate ligands bindings independently of active site knowledge [39].
-For this, we evaluated a good docking pose using three criteria: free energy of binding, Euclidian distance between mass centers and RMSD of the re-docked ligand with respect to the crystallographic ligand.
+As many docking programs [29][30], we have shown that our framework is a successful tool to re-place correctly the ligand into the active site of the target receptor in a noncovalent manner.
+Furthermore, it is also able to predict accurate ligands bindings independently of active site knowledge [33][34].
+For this, we established two protocols in order to be able to distinguish in the best way the correct binding poses of the ligand.
+In the first protocol we evaluated a good docking pose using three criteria: free energy of binding, Euclidian distance between mass centers and RMSD of the re-docked ligand with respect to the crystallographic ligand.
 Combinations of these criteria are able to discriminate right docking poses from experimental data.
 The combination between the binding energy and the RMSD (rank1 and 2) is able to discriminate 66.5% of the test set and the one between the mass center distance (rank1 and 2) and the RMSD (rank1 and 2) is able to discriminate 91.5% of the test set.
 On the other side, the ratio is 75% for the combination of binding energy and center of mass distances (rank1 and 2) and 71% for the combination of the triad.
 This is explained by the nature of the evaluation criteria.
 RMSD and mass centers distances are implicitly correlated because they both describe a space position.
 Mass centers distances describe a space position for the entire ligand whereas RMSD describe a space position for each atom of the ligand, both always in respect to the experimental structure.
 In fact the RMSD reflects the ligand structure in a local environment, its capacity to adapt itself to the binding cavity.
 Consequently, taking into account the numbers of atoms implied both in the binding site and in the ligand structure and the number of torsions available for the ligand, the probability to obtain a low RMSD in a different cavity than the crystallographic binding site is close to zero.
-This is well shown in TABLE III, for 8 cases out of 9 if the RMSD is higher than 10 Angstroms the corresponding mass center distance is higher than 10 Angstroms too (N/A data).
+This is well shown in Table IV, for 8 cases out of 9 if the RMSD is higher than 10 Angstroms the corresponding mass center distance is higher than 10 Angstroms too (N/A data).
 That explains the good ratio for these criteria combination.
-On the other side, the space position adopted by the ligand in the binding site translated by the RMSD value impacts the chemical match between chemical groups able to make non-covalent interactions (Hydrogen bonds, van der Waals forces and electrostatics) with atoms in the binding cavity.
-These forces represent a major contribution into the energy function that is used to evaluate the free energy of binding (see II.D).
+On the other side, the space position adopted by the ligand in the binding site translated by the RMSD value impacts the chemical match between chemical groups able to make noncovalent interactions (Hydrogen bonds, van der Waals forces and electrostatics) with atoms in the binding cavity.
+These forces represent a major contribution into the energy function that is used to evaluate the free energy of binding (see IV.C).
 So, the ratio of the combination of RMSD and energy of binding can be explained partially by this relationship.